Why Him?: Plot

-As the family gathers in Laird's living room for a Christmas party, Laird reveals that he bought Ned's struggling printing company as a gift to remove all his debts.
-Instead of expressing gratitude, Ned punches Laird in the face and they begin to fight.
-Stephanie and Barb are both angry at the partner's behavior, and the family leaves Laird's home.
+As the family gathers in Laird's living room for Christmas Eve, Laird reveals that he bought Ned's struggling printing company as a gift to remove all his debts.
+Instead of expressing gratitude, Ned punches Laird in the face and they begin to fight, which culminates in Laird falling into the moose tank, which subsequently breaks and leaves Scotty briefly trapped under the moose.
+Stephanie and Barb are both angry at their partner's behaviors, and the Flemings leave Laird's home.

 On Christmas Day, the Flemings are celebrating without Stephanie.
 They are surprised when Laird's helicopter arrives with Stephanie.
 She is still mad at both Ned and Laird for their behavior and refuses to talk to either of them.
 Ned and Laird talk and Laird gets Ned's blessing to propose to Stephanie.
-However, Stephanie declines the proposal saying she is not ready to get married, but she wants them to continue dating.
+However, she declines the proposal saying she is not ready to get married, but she wants them to continue dating.

-Later during the party, Ned and Scotty approach Laird for a new business idea, since they are all part of the same company now.
-Scotty says they should sell the same toilets Laird has in his home since they would be very profitable.
+Later during the party, Ned and Scotty approach Laird with a new business idea, since they are all part of the same company now.
+Scotty suggests they sell the same toilets Laird has in his home since they would be very profitable.
 Laird likes the idea and agrees.
 The couples then dance together as music plays, with Ned referring to Laird as "son".

-Scotty, Ned, and Laird eventually turn the printing company into a toilet factory and become a profitable company.
+Scotty, Ned, and Laird eventually turn the printing company into a toilet factory and become profitable.
 Stephanie uses the Fleming-Mayhew conglomerate to help underdeveloped countries with their sewage projects.
 Finally, Laird has what he always wanted, to be part of a family.